 Split Testing Your Titles Easily

-For every post I publish on this blog, I always write 3 different titles and split test them.
+For every post I publish I write 3x different titles and split test them.

 How do I do that?